F5Networks/f5-ci-docs/docs/kubernetes/kctlr-use-bigip-k8s.rst

    - The ``kube-subnet-manager`` annotation tells flannel to use the Kubernetes API (instead of ``etcd``) to find the information it cares about.
    - The ``kube-subnet-manager`` allocates an IP address from the Node's subnet and populates the ``public-ip`` annotation.

 .. _k8s-bigip-node:

-Create a dummy Kubernetes Node for the BIG-IP device
+Create a Dummy Kubernetes Node for the BIG-IP device
 ----------------------------------------------------

 .. note::